 Cost Of Litigated Divorce Vs. Cost of Mediated Divorce

 Mediation is known to be vastly more cost-effective than the traditional courtroom divorce.
-To give you an idea of divorce costs in Colorado, a litigated divorce would require each party to pay lawyer fees or retainers costing anywhere from $5,000 to $7,000 – and that’s only to start with.
-The longer the litigation takes, the greater the chance of having to pay more.
+To give you an idea of divorce costs in Colorado, a litigated divorce would require each party to pay lawyer fees or retainers costing anywhere from $3,500 to $6,000 – and that’s only the initial retainer… which may or may not cover the full cost of the divorce.
+The longer the litigation takes and the more contentious it is, the greater the chance of having to pay more.

-On the other hand, divorce mediation can cost as low as $150 per hour total – that’s $75 an hour per party.
-The whole process typically takes about five hours or so, which means that all in all, a couple would have to pay as little as $750 for the entire mediated divorce.
-There are even some cases of divorce mediation that conclude with only one two-hour session.
+On the other hand, divorce mediation typically costs $300 per hour for both parties – that’s only $150 an hour per party.
+The whole mediation process typically anywhere from 2-8 hours, which means that all in all, a couple would pay much less for the entire mediated divorce.

 Duration Of Process